lokalized/lokalized-java/README.md

 Lokalized's strength is handling phrases that must be rewritten in different ways according to language rules.
 Suppose we introduce gender alongside plural forms.
 In English, a noun's gender usually does not alter other components of a phrase.
 But in Spanish it does.

-This English statement has 4 variants:
+This English statement has singular and plural variants for masculine, feminine, and common gender:

 * `He was one of the X best baseball players.`
 * `She was one of the X best baseball players.`
+* `This person was one of the X best baseball players.`
 * `He was the best baseball player.`
 * `She was the best baseball player.`

-In Spanish, we have the same number of variants (in a language like Russian or Arabic there would be more!)
+* `This person was the best baseball player.`

-But notice how the statements must change to match gender - `uno` becomes `una`, `jugadores` becomes `jugadoras`, etc.
+For the masculine and feminine Spanish cases, notice how several words must change to match gender - `uno` becomes `una`, `jugadores` becomes `jugadoras`, and so on.
+For common gender, the translation instead uses `persona` and a relative clause so agreement does not depend on the referent's gender. `Persona` is grammatically feminine regardless of whom it denotes, so `las personas` does not imply an all-female group.

 * `Fue uno de los X mejores jugadores de béisbol.`
 * `Fue una de las X mejores jugadoras de béisbol.`
+* `Esta persona estaba entre las X personas que mejor jugaban al béisbol.`
 * `Él era el mejor jugador de béisbol.`
 * `Ella era la mejor jugadora de béisbol.`
+* `Esta persona era quien mejor jugaba al béisbol.`

 ### English Translation File

-English is a little simpler than Spanish because gender only affects the `He` or `She` component of the sentence.
+English is a little simpler than Spanish here because gender affects only the generated subject fragment.

 ```json
 {